kpwbo/selenium/CONTRIBUTING.md

 towards integration, it will be assigned different Github labels.
 The labels serve for the committers to more easily keep track of work that's pending or awaiting action.

+Priority labels are pink and carry the **P** prefix.
+The highlight which issues and pull request are more important and require attention.

 Component labels are yellow and carry the **C** prefix.
 They highlight the subsystem or component your PR makes changes in.